What is a Will?

 Getting Started on Your Will

-To prepare a will, begin by making a list of your assets and debts.
+To prepare a Will, begin by making a list of your assets and debts.
 Make sure to include family heirlooms and other assets that you wish to transfer to a particular person.

-In addition, you should also include any instruction for a power of attorney, a medical directive, or a living will.
+In addition, you should also include any instruction for a power of attorney, a medical directive, or a living Will.
 That way, the court has clear direction on handling matters if you lose physical or mental capacity.

 How to Prepare and Validate Your Will

-You don't necessarily have the help of a lawyer to prepare a valid will.
+You don't necessarily have the help of a lawyer to prepare a valid Will.
 If you are comfortable doing it on your own, plenty of resources are available to assist you.
-However, we do recommend using professional services to make sure your will is legally valid.
+However, we do recommend using professional services to make sure your Will is legally valid.

 Once you've created the document, you need witnesses, usually by two adults who are of sound mind and know you well.
 It's best to pick someone who isn't a beneficiary and has no financial or personal stake in your choices.